Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 News
 ---------------
+- *Unlesh the potential of Autoregressive policy: [Dense Policy](https://selen-suyue.github.io/DspNet) is accepted in ICCV 2025 &#128293;*
 - *[MBA](https://selen-suyue.github.io/MBApage) is accepted in IEEE RA-L 2025 &#128293;*
-- *Unlesh the potential of Autoregressive model in imitation learning: [Dense Policy](https://selen-suyue.github.io/DspNet) is on preprint!*
 - *Our work [Advdisplay]() was accepted at AAAI 2025 &#128293;*
 - *In charge of [Microsoft Club](https://github.com/MSC-XDU).
 Feel free to reach out if you'd like to join.*